-We didn’t have much time in Edinburgh but I knew I must visit the Edinburgh Castle.
+We didn’t have much time in Edinburgh but I knew I must visit tour Edinburgh Castle.
 The castle is located at the end of the Royal Mile at the top of a hill overlooking the city.
-I heard the castle was very significant from a historical perspective and was excited about the great views.
+I heard the castle was very significant from a historical perspective, had great views, and was one of the top things to do in Edinburgh.
 Since there really is a lot to see at the castle, I thought I would highlight my favorites and share some of what I learned about Edinburgh Castle history.

 Note: This post contains affiliate links.
 See disclosure for more information.